rackerlabs/support-how-to/content/cloud-files/manage-ttl-in-a-cloud-files-container.md

 Use the following steps to modify a container's TTL within the Cloud Control Panel:

-1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
-2. In the top navigation bar, select **Storage > Files**.
+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.
+3. Select **Storage > Files**.
-3. If the container is not already public, click the gear icon next to the container and select **Make Public (Enable CDN)**.
+4. If the container isn't already public, click the gear icon next to the container and select **Make Public (Enable CDN)**.
 In the popup box, click **Publish to CDN**.
-4. Click the gear icon next to the container again and select **Modify Time To Live (TTL)**.
+5. Click the gear icon next to the container again and select **Modify Time To Live (TTL)**.
-5. Enter the TTL for the container in seconds, and then click **Save TTL**.
+6. Enter the TTL for the container in seconds, and then click **Save TTL**.